-Created by Kevin Pauza MD, the Discseel® Procedure uses a 100% natural FDA approved fibrin biologic to repair damaged spinal disc(s).
-Often people suffering from Degenerative Disc Disease are plagued with back pain from a torn disc or several discs that inflame the nerves as well as the spinal nerve causing backpain and sciatica.
+Created by Kevin Pauza MD, the Discseel® Procedure uses a 100% natural FDA approved fibrin biologic being used elsewher in the human body, and in the spine to repair damaged spinal disc(s).
+Often people suffering from Degenerative Disc Disease are plagued with back pain from a torn disc or several discs that inflame the nerves within the disc as well as on the spinal nerve causing backpain and sciatica.
 When a disc leaks, over time it can lose hydration and become degenerated.
 The Discseel® Procedure uses a fibrin biologic to repair the damaged torn dics tissue, allowing an individual's body to replace the damaged cells with new cells.
 Essentially, the goal of the Discseel® Procedure is for the fibrin biologic to instigate healthy, new disc tissue growth where the tissue is torn in effort to stop the disc from leaking, no longer inflamming the nerves.

 As a sufferer of intense back pain caused by leaky discs and/or Degenerative Disc Disease, you probably have been asking your doctors about your options, because pain medicine is not a long-term solution.
 Most often, patients have tried countless Corticosteroid epidural injections, as well as taken prescription pain medication, but to no avail.
 At some point, discussions with your physician have likely included spinal fusion as an end-of-the rope options.